tommi1hirvonen/Biflow/CONTRIBUTING.md

 **Add new classes**

 - FooStepExecutor
-  - Inherits StepExecutorBase
+  - Implements IStepExecutor<,>

 **Update existing classes**

 - JobExecutorFactory
-  - Add possible new navigation property include statements to the initial execution load command
+  - Add possible new navigation property include statements to the initial execution load command.
+- Extensions
+  - Register new StepOrchestrator service using the new step executor class.
-- StepExecutorFactory
+- StepOrchestratorProvider
-  - Add mapping from FooStep to FooStepExecutor
+  - Add mapping from FooStepExecution and FooStepExecutionAttempt to the appropriate step orchestrator and executor.

 ### Biflow.Ui